HBO actor settles with Macy's, NYC in "shop-and-frisk" suit

-NEW YORK (Reuters) - Actor Rob Brown of HBO’s “Treme” has settled a federal discrimination lawsuit against Macy’s Inc and the city of New York, the retailer said on Thursday, resolving part of a “shop-and-frisk” controversy over racial profiling in the city.
+NEW YORK, July 17 (Reuters) - Actor Rob Brown of HBO’s “Treme” has settled a federal discrimination lawsuit against Macy’s Inc and the city of New York, the retailer said on Thursday, resolving part of a “shop-and-frisk” controversy over racial profiling in the city.

 U.S. District Judge Lorna Schofield dismissed the case on Wednesday, citing a settlement in principle between the parties, court records showed.